-"Computers," and "Science."
-We pick specificity and coverage thresholds $\tau{es} = 0.4$ and $\tau{ec} = 10$ , respectively, which work well for the task of database classification [Gravano et al. 2003].
-The algorithm starts by issuing query probes associated with each of the four categories.
+Figure 3 illustrates how our algorithm works for the CNN Sports Illustrated database, a database with articles about sports, and for a toy hierarchical scheme with four categories under the root node: "Sports," "Health," "Computers," and "Science."
+We pick specificity and coverage thresholds $\tau{es} = 0.4$ and $\tau{ec} = 10$, respectively, which work well for the task of database classification [GIS03].
+The algorithm starts by issuing the query probes associated with each of the four categories.
 The "Sports" probes generate many matches (e.g., query [baseball] matches 24,520 documents).
-In contrast, probes for the other sibling categories (e.g., [metallurgy] for category "Science") generate just a few or no matches.
+In contrast, the probes for the other sibling categories (e.g., [metallurgy] for category "Science") generate just a few or no matches.
 The Coverage of category "Sports" is the sum of the number of matches for its probes, or 32,050.
-The Specificity of category "Sports" is the fraction of matches that correspond to "Sports" probes, or 0.967.
-Hence, "Sports" satisfies the Specificity and Coverage criteria (recall that $\tau{es} = 0.4$ and $\tau{ec} = 10$ ) and is further explored in the next level of the hierarchy.
+The Specificity of category "Sports" satisfies the Specificity and Coverage criteria (recall that $\tau{es} = 0.4$ and $\tau{ec} = 10$) and is further explored to the next level of the hierarchy.
 In contrast, "Health," "Computers," and "Science" are not considered further.
 By pruning the probe space, we improve the efficiency of the probing process by giving attention to the topical focus (or foci) of the database.
 (Out-of-focus probes would tend to return few or no matches.)

-During probing, our algorithm retrieves the top-k documents returned by each query (box $\beta$ in Figure 2).
+During probing, our algorithm retrieves the top-k documents returned by each query (box β in Figure 2).
 For each word w in a retrieved document, the algorithm computes sf(w) by measuring the number of documents in the sample, extracted in a probing round, that contain w.
-If a word w appears in document samples retrieved during later phases of the algorithm for deeper levels of the hierarchy, then all sf(w) values are added together (the merge step in box $\gamma$ ).
+If a word w appears in document samples retrieved during later phases of the algorithm for deeper levels of the hierarchy, then all sf(w)values are added together ("merge" step in box γ).
+Similarly, during probing the algorithm keeps track of the number of matches produced by each single-word query [w].

-Fig. 4.
-Estimating unknown df values.

-Similarly, during probing, the algorithm keeps track of the number of matches produced by each single-word query [w].
 As discussed, the number of matches for such a query is (an approximation of) the df(w) frequency (i.e., the number of documents in the database with word w).
 These $df(\cdot)$ frequencies are crucial to estimate the absolute document frequencies of all words that appear in the document sample extracted, as discussed next.